2026 Valero Texas Open odds, picks: Surprising predictions from golf model that's nailed 16 majors

 SportsLine's model simulated the Valero Texas Open 2026 10,000 times and revealed its surprising PGA picks this week

 A two-event stop in Texas concludes this week with the 2026 Valero Texas Open beginning on Thursday at TPC San Antonio - The Oaks Course.
-Scottie Scheffler and Rory McIlroy are both out this week ahead of major play, but there's a still strong Valero Texas Open field headlined by top-10 OWGR players such as Tommy Fleetwood and Collin Morikawa.
-The latest 2026 Valero Texas Open odds via FanDuel list Fleetwood as the +1500 favorite, followed by Ludvig Aberg (+1600) and Texas native Jordan Spieth joining Morikawa and Russell Henley at +2000.
+Scottie Scheffler and Rory McIlroy are both out this week ahead of major play, but there's still a strong Valero Texas Open field headlined by top-10 OWGR players such as Tommy Fleetwood and Collin Morikawa.
+The latest 2026 Valero Texas Open odds via FanDuel list Fleetwood, Ludvig Aberg and Russell Henley as the +1600 co-favorites, followed by Texas native Jordan Spieth, Morikawa and Robert MacIntyre, all at +2000.

 Before locking in any 2026 Valero Texas Open picks, entering any Texas Open one and done contests, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.